-Trump infection puts large circle of White House aides at risk
+Trump Infection Puts Large Circle of White House Aides at Risk

 “Contract tracing is being done and the appropriate notifications and recommendations will be made,” White House spokesman Judd Deere said in a statement.

-Early Wednesday, Trump met with Treasury Secretary Steven Mnuchin and White House Chief of Staff Mark Meadows to discuss negotiations over a virus relief package, according to Mnuchin.
+Early Wednesday, Trump met with Mnuchin and Meadows to discuss negotiations over a virus relief package, according to Mnuchin.

 Later that day, Trump set off for Minnesota for a fundraiser and rally.
 Hicks was aboard Marine One, the presidential helicopter, when it departed the White House for Joint Base Andrews, where Air Force One lands.

-Joining her on the helicopter, along with Trump, were the president’s son-in-law and senior adviser, Jared Kushner; social media director Dan Scavino; the president’s body man, Nick Luna; and adviser Stephen Miller.
+Joining her on the helicopter, along with Trump, were Kushner; social media director Dan Scavino; the president’s body man, Nick Luna; and adviser Stephen Miller.

 Meadows and White House Press Secretary Kayleigh McEnany joined the president’s entourage on Air Force One.
 Meadows was seen chatting with Kushner on the tarmac in Minneapolis, and during the return flight, the chief of staff came back to the press cabin to speak with reporters.